compare

 What should a billing company verify before choosing?

-Whether the Central Billing Office workflow in PracticeSuite covers the team's actual daily work — cross-practice denial queues, aggregate A/R aging, per-practice held-line policy — rather than just whether a billing-company page exists on the vendor website.
+- **Workflow depth.** Whether PracticeSuite's Central Billing Office covers your team's daily work (cross-practice denial queues, aggregate A/R aging, per-practice held-line policy), not just whether a billing-company page exists.

-How payer enrollment, clearinghouse trading-partner relationships, and ERA exception handling are organized across multiple client practices.
-PracticeSuite uses TriZetto and ABILITY; Medi uses Stedi.
-Switching clearinghouse relationships during a migration is an enrollment project and takes time.
+- **Cross-practice enrollment and exceptions.** How payer enrollment, clearinghouse trading-partner relationships, and ERA exception handling are organized across clients.
+Switching clearinghouses during migration is an enrollment project that takes time.

-What the BAA process looks like and when PHI handling is formally authorized.
-Medi requires the BAA before any PHI workflow goes live.
-Verify PracticeSuite's BAA timing and scope.
+- **BAA timing.** Medi signs the BAA before any PHI workflow goes live; verify PracticeSuite's timing and scope.

-What audit log retention covers and for how long.
-HIPAA §164.312(b) requires audit controls; seven years is the standard to align with the full statute of limitations window.
+- **Audit retention.** HIPAA §164.312(b) requires audit controls; seven years aligns with the full statute-of-limitations window.

 Is Medi always a better fit than PracticeSuite?

-No. PracticeSuite is the right answer in several real situations.
-If your clients want a combined EHR, practice-management, and billing platform from one vendor — charting, scheduling, patient engagement, and billing in a single system — PracticeSuite covers that need and Medi does not.
-Medi has no EHR, no scheduling, and no patient engagement modules, because the product is built for the billing company, not the clinical practice.
-Trying to fill that gap by adding a separate EHR vendor defeats the reason a client wants a single-vendor relationship.
+No. When your clients want a combined EHR, practice-management, and billing platform from one vendor, PracticeSuite covers that and Medi does not.
+Medi has no EHR, scheduling, or patient engagement, because it is built for the billing company, not the clinical practice.
+Filling that gap with a separate EHR vendor defeats the reason a client wanted one vendor in the first place.

 PracticeSuite's specialty depth is also real.
-Support for 155 billing specialties, UB04, and workers' compensation workflows, backed by 20 years of payer relationship development, is not easily replicated.
-If your book includes complex specialty billing that requires that depth, PracticeSuite's maturity in those areas is a genuine advantage.
+Its coverage of 155 billing specialties, UB04, and workers' compensation, backed by 20 years of payer relationship development, is hard to replicate.
+If your book includes complex specialty billing that needs that depth, that maturity is a genuine advantage.

 Other comparisons billing companies look at

-PracticeSuite competes with Tebra, AdvancedMD, and CollaborateMD for billing-company buyers wanting multi-tenant PM with EHR bundled in.
-Buyers who do not need EHR usually also look at billing-company-first platforms.
+PracticeSuite competes with Tebra, AdvancedMD, and CollaborateMD for billing-company buyers who want multi-tenant PM with EHR bundled in.
+Buyers who do not need an EHR also look at billing-company-first platforms.

 - Medi vs Tebra — largest EHR-plus-billing platform; the most common alternative comparison.